South Korea: Govt to Support LNG Bunkering Projects

 Busan, South Korea (file image/pixabay)

-The South Korean government is to offer support its nascent liquified natural gas (LNG) bunkering sector with a number of initiatives.
+The South Korean government is to offer support to its nascent liquified natural gas (LNG) bunkering sector with a number of initiatives.

 A pilot project to develop LNG-fuelled vessels will be facilitated by the government, Song Young-Dal, head of the marine policy department at ministry of ocean and fisheries has told price-reporting agency Platts.